1. Answer the following questions briefly.

 2. Tick the correct answers.

-(a) The value of the prime meridian is
+(a) The movement of the earth around the sun is known as

 3. Fill in the blanks.